build-on-aws/content/posts/practical-cloud-guide/deploy-a-cloud-database-to-scale-lamp-app/index.md

 "blueprintId": "lamp_8_bitnami",
 ```

-Specify the size of the VPS with the `—bundle-id` parameter.
-Like a blueprint, use the CLI to find a blueprint.
-Since you will scale the application by adding additional server, use a small VPS.
-We're using a small VPS bundle that you will clone to scale the application horizontally.
+We need to specify the size of the VPS, and Like a blueprint, we can use the CLI to find an appropriately sized VPS.
+The specifcations (such as the number of CPUs, memory size, and disk size) for a VPS are called bundles.
+We will scale application by adding additional servers or [horizontal scaling](https://wa.aws.amazon.com/wellarchitected/2020-07-02T19-33-23/wat.concept.horizontal-scaling.en.html).
+We can use a small VPS bundle that can be copied, or [`cloned`](https://lightsail.aws.amazon.com/ls/docs/en_us/articles/lightsail-how-to-create-instance-from-snapshot), to scale the application horizontally.

 ```bash
 aws lightsail get-bundles